Wellness . Symptoms guide

 Common features that suggest this

-• Tiredness lasting 4 or more weeks
+• Tiredness lasting several weeks without an obvious explanation

 • Not refreshed by sleep